Omhet/Omhet/README.md

 ### Hi there 👋

-My name is Vladimir, i'm a really passionate about web apps and games young frontend developer from Moscow.</br>Everyday learning new technologies and features, I develop my skill to become a pro.
+My name is Vladimir, I'm a fullstack developer currently based on Moscow